aslamchandio/GKE-Cluster-Gateway-API-External-DNS-Project/01- gcp-gke-resources-gcloud-cli/02- gke-standard-semi-private-regional-cluster/README.md

 Private Google Access is enabled automatically when you create a cluster unless you are using Shared VPC.
 You must not disable Private Google Access unless you are using NAT to access the internet.

-## What this does?

-This document shows how to create a Standard regional cluster to increase availability of the cluster's control plane and workloads during cluster upgrades, automated maintenance, or a zonal disruption.

-## Single-zone versus multi-zonal
-A single-zone cluster has a single control plane running in one zone.
-This control plane manages workloads on nodes running in the same zone.
-If you run a workload in a single zone, this workload is unavailable in the event of a zonal outage.

-A multi-zonal cluster's nodes run in multiple zones, but it has only a single replica of the control plane.
-If you run a workload in multiple zones and there is a zonal outage, the workload is disrupted in that zone but remains available in other zones.

-If you need higher availability for the control plane, consider creating a regional cluster instead.
-In a regional cluster, the control plane is replicated across multiple zones in a region.

-After you create a cluster, you cannot change it from zonal to regional, or regional to zonal.

-## Create a zonal cluster

-The minimum information that you need to specify when creating a new zonal cluster is a name, project (usually the current project), and zone (usually the default location for command line tools), using the default settings for all other values.
-However, there are more possible configuration settings, only some of which are described in this section and some of which can't be changed after cluster creation.
-Ensure that you understand which settings can't be changed after cluster creation, and that you choose the right setting when creating a cluster if you don't want to have to create it again.

-You can see an overview of cluster configuration options in About cluster configuration choices, and a complete list of possible options in the gcloud container clusters create and Terraform google_container_cluster reference guides.

 ### Semi Private Cluster

 ```